webpack/webpack-cli/OPTIONS.md

   --disable-interpret                                                                Disable interpret for loading the config file.
   --env <value...>                                                                   Environment passed to the configuration when it is a function.
   --node-env <value>                                                                 Sets process.env.NODE_ENV to the specified value.
   --define-process-env-node-env <value>                                              Sets process.env.NODE_ENV to the specified value.
-(Currently an alias for `--node-env`)
+(Currently an alias for `--node-env`).
   --analyze                                                                          It invokes webpack-bundle-analyzer plugin to get bundle information.
   --progress [value]                                                                 Print compilation progress during build.
   -j, --json [value]                                                                 Prints result as JSON or store it in a file.
-  --fail-on-warnings                                                                 Stop webpack-cli process with non-zero exit code on warnings from webpack
+  --fail-on-warnings                                                                 Stop webpack-cli process with non-zero exit code on warnings from webpack.
+  -e, --extends <value...>                                                           Path to the configuration to be extended (only works when using webpack-cli).
   --no-amd                                                                           Negative 'amd' option.
   --bail                                                                             Report the first error as a hard error instead of tolerating it.
   --no-bail                                                                          Negative 'bail' option.